 Know the science behind the growth of your hair and prevention from hairfall

-Ever wondered how the growth and fall of hair works?
-We see people around with beautiful long hair, while some complain of hair not growing beyond a certain length.
+Ever wondered how the growth and fall of hair work?
+We see people around with beautiful long hair, while some complaint of hair not growing beyond a certain length.
 These are all dependent on several factors related to the body and mostly, the scalp.

 Here as some key pointers to keep in mind:

 The hair grows from follicles, which are present on the scalp.
 A baby is born with all the follicles possible, from which the hair can grow in its lifetime.
 These follicles cannot be generated again at any stage of life.
-As one grows older, they begin to expand.
+As one grows older, one begins to expand.

 The follicles have a life cycle of their own, which can be divided into 3 main phases: